ThiccMC/AntiProxy/README.md

+# Project abandoned
-# AntiProxy - Blocks Proxy and VPN players from your server
+## AntiProxy - Blocks Proxy and VPN players from your server
 **Main Developer: TheLT**

 Prevent players from connecting to server with Proxy/VPN.